-Special requests for assistive technology should be discussed with the Assistant Director of Student Success Counseling.
-A reasonable time must be allowed for the implementation of accommodations.
+Special requests for assistive technology should be discussed with the Assistant Director of Student Success.
+A reasonable time must be allowed for the accommodation to be implemented.
 Examples of Assistive technology are read-aloud books, braille materials, and scribe pens.